xyinu/Onom/README.md

 # Onom
 __SOFTWARE__
 Our software is in the "downloads" folder.
-To use the software, please install the 4 modules below and watch the tutorial video attached.
+To use the software, please install the 4 modules below and watch the tutorial video "ONOM Tutorial" attached.
 *Modules needed to be installed*
 1) Pillow - pip install pillow
 2) Pygame - pip install pygame